NannyML/nannyml/docs/how_it_works/univariate_drift_comparison.rst

 happen to see a selected distance metric reaching its upper limit.
 In all the experiments described below, we compare two samples of data - one of which we call a **reference** sample and the other an **analysis** sample.

-.. list-table:: At glance comparison of different methods
+.. list-table:: At a glance comparison of different methods
    :widths: 20 10 10 20 40
    :header-rows: 1